hbussular/Storybook-Vite-Module-Federation-Product-List/README.md

     - Dynamic Table and Product Details: The main application consists of a table that displays product data fetched from https://dummyjson.com/products and a details page for each product, allowing users to see more information about a specific item.

-    - React Router DOM v6.26.2: for routing purposes, state transfer and navigation between pages
+    - React Router DOM v6.26.2: for routing purposes, state transfer and navigation between pages.